jysalaun/meta-nxp-connectivity/README.md

 Then, Yocto build environment must be setup.

 The Yocto source code and meta-nxp-connectivity recipes are maintained with a manifest file, used by repo tool to download the corresponding source code.
-This document is tested with the i.MX Yocto 6.6.52_2.2.0 release.
-The hardware tested are: i.MX 8M Mini EVK, i.MX6ULL EVK, i.MX93 EVK, i.MX8ULP EVK and i.MX91 EVK.
+This document is tested with the i.MX Yocto 6.12.3_1.0.0 release.
+The hardware tested are: i.MX93 FRDM, i.MX93 EVK, i.MX8M Mini EVK, i.MX6ULL EVK, i.MX8ULP EVK. i.MX91 EVK and i.MX91 QSB.
 Run the commands below to download this release:

     $ mkdir ~/bin